 PERCEIVABLE

-It means that web technology is easy to recognize either in visual or audio format to disabled users.
+This means that web technology is easy to recognize either in visual or audio format for disabled users.

 Success criteria: